ENSAIT: History

 Nowadays, the ENSAIT has a very large parc of machinery.
 In 1991, the GEMTEX was inaugurated as the first French center with research competence in all textile engineering fields.
 Entrepreneurship is also promoted with GENI-INNOTEX.

+As of 2004, the institute, together with similar ones, was seen as a major contributor to research and development within the French textile and clothing industry.